Who We Are

 Courtney Bourns

-Courtney is a consultant to foundations and social sector organizations with a focus on the design and facilitation of complex strategic initiatives and the development of new grant making programs.
-She brings to her consulting practice over twenty years of experience as a facilitative leader, strategic planning expert and organizational and leadership development consultant.
-She has worked in a range of roles with philanthropic organizations, nonprofits and social change initiatives that bring together multiple stakeholders and require cross-sector partnerships.
-Before launching her consulting practice, she was Senior Program Officer at the Henry P. Kendall Foundation, where she helped to create a new grant making program focused on food systems transformation in New England.
-Previous positions include Vice President of Programs at Grant makers for Effective Organizations, Director of Organizational Development at Conservation International, and Senior Associate at the Interaction Institute for Social Change.
-Courtney has an undergraduate degree from Brown University and a Masters degree from Union Theological Seminary.
-She was a member of the Leadership RI class of 2017.
+Courtney is a consultant to foundations and social sector organizations, with a focus on the design and facilitation of complex strategic initiatives and the development of new grantmaking programs.
+She brings over twenty years of experience as a facilitative leader, strategic planning expert, and organizational and leadership development consultant to her consulting practice.
+She has worked in a range of roles with philanthropic organizations, nonprofits, and social change initiatives that bring together multiple stakeholders and require cross-sector partnerships.

 Amber Jackson